 With the recommended bandwidth of only 64 kbps, Discord can efficiently run in the background while using your phone for other purposes like gaming, watching movies, etc.

-Like other social media apps, Discord can raise online safety concerns if not used appropriately.
-So, in this blog, I will talk about Discord, its safety and security concerns, and what steps you can take as a parent to ensure online safety for your kids on the Discord app.
+Discord can raise internet safety concerns if not used appropriately like other social media apps.
+So, in this blog, I will talk about Discord, its safety and security problems, and what steps you can take as a parent to ensure online safety for your kids on the Discord app.

 Who is Discord for?

-Discord app makes it simple to communicate every day and hang together more regularly, whether you’re part of a gaming group, school club, global creative community, or just a small circle of friends who want to spend time together.
+Discord app makes it simple to communicate daily and hang together more regularly, whether you’re part of a gaming group, school club, global creative community, or just a small circle of friends who want to spend time together.

-Discord has more than 100 million monthly active users, 13.5 active users per week, and 4 billion server conversations daily.
-Discord is used for various activities, including screen share group painting, live karaoke nights, and even virtual wedding festivities.
+Discord is used for various activities, including screen share group painting, live karaoke nights, and virtual wedding festivities.